Anton-Petrenko/melody/README.md

 ```
 npm i
 ```
-2. In the .env file, set AUTH_SECRET to a random 32 character base64 number - you can [https://auth-secret-gen.vercel.app/](generate one here).
+2. In the .env file, set AUTH_SECRET to a random 32 character base64 number - you can [generate one here](https://auth-secret-gen.vercel.app/).
 3. In the .env file, set FRONTEND_URL to 'localhost' and FRONTEND_PORT to '3000'.
 3. Now, run the following command to start the frontend locally:
 ```
 npm run dev
 ```